nishant-uxs/CivicSense/README.md

      (TX #1)              (TX #2)              (TX #3)
 ```

 Each step is recorded as a transaction on the **Ethereum Sepolia testnet**, creating a tamper-proof audit trail.
-Citizens can report potholes, garbage overflow, broken streetlights, and more — with photo evidence, GPS location, and AI-powered categorization.
+Citizens can report potholes, garbage overflow, broken streetlights, and more — with photo evidence, GPS location, and AI-powered categorizations.

 ---